 We’ve seen a real attitude shift toward off-center (designs that bleed towards the edge of the screen) and overlapping web design elements (overlapping image with text), asymmetry, layer combinations, as well as deconstructed typography and images.

-Stark minimalism had its moment but it’s time to infuse more personality in your web site design in 2017.
+Stark minimalism had its moment but it’s time to infuse more personality into your website design in 2017.

 2. Subtle Microinteractions

 Thanks to CSS3 animations, a slew of intuitive animation elements has steadily weaved its way into web designs this year.
-What are microinteractions?
+What are micro interactions?
 They are instant “little gratifications” that offer useful feedback and engagement.
 Take, for instance, this submit button.
-These microinteractions are appearing in calls to action (including web forms and buttons), navigation, and web backgrounds.
+These microinstructions are appearing in calls to action (including web forms and buttons), navigation, and web backgrounds.

 Microinteractions serve as an entertaining layer in web design and add creativity in the way feedback and guidance are provided to users.